Buying Software that Meets the Unique Needs of the Business Drives Digital Transformation

 - Opportunity for the team to raise any red flags with the solution

 - Confirm that solution is feasible and can be integrated with existing technical infrastructure

-Step 7 - Choose the right business software for your needs
+Step 7 – Choose the Right Business Software for the Unique Company Needs

 Vendor Selection Process

 When making the final decision in securing a solution it is imperative to do your due diligence in ensuring that you are choosing that product based on your institution’s needs and goals, without bias, with plenty of input from various stakeholders.

 You have engaged some vendors for a demo and explored the new technology solutions they have proposed, it’s time to narrow down the shortlist to the finalists.
 As you make this decision, you must look back on the process to ensure that you have been asking the vendors the right questions all along.

 - Did the demo show that the solution meets the needs of each stakeholder and user?

 - Did the demo reveal any shortcomings, glitches, integration issues, missing requirements, security concerns, or tech specs?